elevenstand7/JSProject/README.md

 * The game interface has a countdown timer, a score display, a mute/unmute button for the background music, and some navigation links to this project's GitHub repository and my LinkedIn profile.
 When the user's cursor enters the farm picture, it will become a mallet.

+##  Future Features

+- add animation to the mallet
+- increase the number of holes, and add moving holes in the hard mode